bdsmgeek/.com/shibari/README.md

 ### Sensual

-Primariy I am sensual kinkster, I get energy from sensual and sexual acts, which is my preferred way to approach rope.
+Primarily I am sensual kinkster, I get energy from sensual and sexual acts, which is my preferred way to approach rope.

 Some of the things I like to do when tying pretty much at time:
 * Kissing